ashleykleynhans/stable-diffusion-docker/nginx/README.md

-This is a custom packaged template for Stable Diffusion using the Automatic1111 Web UI, as well as the Dreambooth, Deforum, ControlNet, ADetailer and roop extension repos.
+This is a custom packaged template for Stable Diffusion using the Automatic1111 Web UI, as well as the Dreambooth, Deforum, ControlNet, ADetailer and Civit AI Browser extension repos.

 It also contains the Kohya_ss Web UI and ComfyUI.